Reading:

 In the same way, within the apparel niche, you’ll need unique identifying numbers for each style pattern and size you’re selling.

-Final thoughts on European Article Numbering
+Final Thoughts on European Article Numbering

 If we want the world of ecommerce to be really effective, then we need to ensure there is a degree of standardization.